Adoption info and fees

 Adoption Fees

-Effective September 14, 2023, a convenience fee of 3.5% will be added to debit/credit card transactions.
+*Please note: A convenience fee of 3.5% will be added to debit/credit card transactions.

 Kittens & Cats